-When Esau returns with his meat, he discovers that Jacob has beaten him to the draw.
-Isaac, the father, has blessed Jacob, placing him over his older twin.
+When Esau returns with his meat, he discovers Jacob has beaten him to the draw.
+Isaac, the father, blessed Jacob, placing him over his older twin.

 That is why Jacob has to leave home.
 On the pretense of seeking for a wife, Rebekah convinces her husband to let Jacob leave home.
-In actuality, he is fleeing for his life because Esau had been heard to say that once their father dies, he will kill Jacob.
+In actuality, he is fleeing for his life because Esau has been heard to say that once their father dies, he will kill Jacob.

 That is why Jacob is running for his life.
 As evening nears, he finds a place to rest.
 The biblical account tells us that he found a stone on which to lay his head.
 I rather wonder how that could possibly be comfortable, but apparently he felt it was better than nothing.

 During the night, Jacob has a dream.
 He sees an open stairway ascending all the way from earth to Heaven.
 Angels move up and down the ladder.
 The Lord appears at the top of the ladder and gives him a promise: “I am the God of your father Abraham and Isaac.
 I am your Father, and I will make of you a great nation.
 I am your God, and I will be with you wherever you go.”
 [Genesis 28:13-15]

 What a promise to a man who has stolen and lied and cheated – a man who is running to save his own life.
 This man is heading to an unknown country and to a people he doesn’t know.
 What a promise to a man who has removed himself from God because of his lack of integrity and truth!